MiladArbabi/SynchroFlow/docs/task_tracker/MAIN.md

 Status: ✅ COMPLETED (C++ completely removed.
 Scopes verified.)

 ### #731: Write critical path E2E test for user login and dashboard

-Status: ✅ COMPLETED (E2E Dashboard Happy Path
+Status: ✅ COMPLETED: **E2E Dashboard Happy Path:**
 - Added a full E2E test for the authenticated dashboard.
 - Test verifies all 5 Starter Plan widgets load correct data from mocks.
 - Test confirms the 'Connect Store' banner is hidden for connected users.
-- This locks in progress from #763 and protects our core user journey.)
+- This locks in progress from #763 and protects our core user journey.

 ---
 ## P1-High COMPLETED Issues ✅